-John Clint Williamson currently serves as Lead Prosecutor for the European Union Special Investigative Task Force, which is conducting a full and impartial criminal investigation into the allegations of war crimes and criminal activity contained in the Council of Europe (CoE) report of January 2011 by Senator Dick Marty, as well as other possible crimes connected to those allegations.
+John Clint Williamson served from October 2011 until August 2014 as Lead Prosecutor for the European Union Special Investigative Task Force, which is conducting a full and impartial criminal investigation into the allegations of war crimes and criminal activity contained in the Council of Europe (CoE) report of January 2011 by Senator Dick Marty, as well as other possible crimes connected to those allegations.

 Immediately prior to this position, he was Special Expert to the Secretary-General of the United Nations at the the Extraordinary Chambers in the Courts of Cambodia.
 The tribunal is charged with prosecuting senior leaders of the Khmer Rouge and those most responsible for mass crimes committed in Cambodia during the 1970s.
 From June 2006 until September 2009 Williamson served as the United States Ambassador-at-Large for War Crimes Issues.
 From 2003 to early 2006 he served in a number of capacities at the National Security Council, including Acting Special Assistant to the President and Senior Director for Relief, Stabilization, and Development, as well as Director for Stability Operations.
 During his tenure at the White House, he was instrumental in developing the proposal for the creation of a standing civilian US Government post-conflict response capacity.
 While with the NSC, Williamson also served in Baghdad in 2003 as the first Senior Adviser to the Iraqi Ministry of Justice.
 In this capacity, he was responsible for re-instituting judicial operations and ministry functions in the aftermath of the U.S. invasion.
 From late 2001 through 2002, he served as the Director of the Department of Justice in the United Nations Mission in Kosovo (UNMIK), overseeing the justice and prison systems.